 TMU313H1 Introduction to Music Recording

 An introduction to the theory and practice of music recording.
 The study of recording environments, equipment and techniques.
 Two hour class, four hours studio time.
 D. Patrick.
 Prerequisite: TMU127H1, TMU111H1 or TMU319H1 or P.I.
-Not offered 2009-10.

 TMU314Y1 Orchestration